Albert Stern (violinist): Fine Violins

-Stern owned the Molitor Stradivarius from 1994–2010, during which time he recorded two albums with it for the record label RdA Music.
+Stern owned the Molitor Stradivarius from 1994 to 2010, during which time he recorded two albums with it for the record label RdA Music.
 The Molitor Stradivarius was sold through Tarisio Auctions on October 14, 2010 for a record $3.6 million, the highest auction price ever paid for any musical instrument until the Lady Blunt was sold at auction on June 20, 2011.

 Stern also owned and performed on the 1778 Turin Guadagnini owned by his former mentor Dorothy DeLay.
 The DeLay Guadagnini sold at Tarisio Auction for $1.3 million in October 2013, setting a further world record for Guadagnini violins.
 This instrument is a strong example of late-Turin Guadagninis, featuring a low, flat arch emphasized by wide edges, broad corners and thick red varnish.
 These characteristics were Guadagnini's response to encouragement from his former patron, Count Cozio, to work in the style of Stradivari.

 Inventor

 Donal Horse Perfector

 Stern invented and patented a bitless bridle called the Donal Horse Perfector that was even sold behind the Iron Curtain in Russia during the cold war.
 The invention is designed to operate primarily by the application of nerve pressures rather than the physical force.

 In traditional halter or hackamore type bridles, as well as the bit type of bridle, horse control is achieved through the use of physically applied forces which constrain the movement of the horse's head.
 The Donal Horse Perfector is designed with a contoured noseband so that its upper portion is kept in intimate contact with the face contiguous with the nasal nerve, and so that its lower portion will be in intimate contact with the lower jaw contiguous with certain of the mandibular nerves.
 This design allows an increase in the efficiency of the animal's response while requiring less physical force to achieve desired control.